 Primary education is considered as an important element which can play a significant role for the overall development of a country.
 Primary education deserves the highest priority not only on ground of social justice but also for increasing overall national productivity of a country.
 It has the power to meet basic learning needs for a sustained improvement of quality of life.
 There has been significant positive impact of the access and quality of primary education on aggregate social and economic growth.
 The primary education had been accepted as the starting point for promoting gender equality and empowering women in a society.
-The basic purpose of primary education is to offer children a pure foundation in the basics of a curriculum.
+The basic purpose of primary education is to offer children a pure foundation in the basics of a curriculum..
 It is a basic requirement for economic development, modernization of the social system and the smooth functioning of modern democratic institution.
 The quality of life of a person depends on the primary education and one gets from the state (Konwar, 2007).
 All developed nations provide public primary education for the young children in the world.
 Primary education is free in aided primary schools where children below the age of 11 taught in India.
 It also used the term lower primary stage or school where includes classes I to V. Primary schools have been established for fulfilling the obligation to provide for free and compulsory education to all children as stipulated under Article 45 of the Constitution of India.

-^{} Assistant Professor of Education, Gargaon College, Simaluguri.
+^{} Assistant Professor of Education, Gargaon College, Simaluguri

-Like many parts of the India, ancient Assam was famous for teaching and learning.
-As a matter of fact, the standard of education in ancient days was much more glorious than what we have today.
-This is evident from the fact that ancient Assam attracted many foreign scholars including Chinese traveler Hiuen Tsiang who visited the capital of Bhaskara Varman in about the year 643 in Kamrup for studying the different branches of learning.
-The Ahoms came to Assam in 1228 and they were the rulers of Assam for about six hundred years.
-Although Assamese society in Ahom periods was essentially feudal in nature but, the Ahom kings encouraged and supported of education for political, economic and administrative objectives.
-Before the British rule, there was a purely immemorial, these indigenous indigenous system of education.
-Since time institutions had been there as part and parcel of cultural, social and religious aspects in Assam .David Scott, the first agent of the East India Company, tried to improve and develop the indigenous system of education soon after his arrival in 1826 in Assam.
+Before the British rule, there was a purely indigenous system of education in Assam..
+Since time immemorial, these indigenous institutions had been there as part and parcel of cultural, social and religious aspects in Assam .David Scott, the first agent of the East India Company, tried to improve and develop the indigenous system of education soon after his arrival in 1826 in Assam.
 It is seen that Wood's Dispatch laid the foundation of modern system of primary education in Assam.
 After the recommendations of the Wood's Dispatch of 1854, indigenous primary schools received grants-in-aid.
 Side by side, with these activities of the company, the Christian missionaries also started primary schools in their religious interests.
 The Welsh Missionaries started many primary schools in hill areas.
-The first primary school for girls was started in upper Assam by Utsabananda Goswami, Deputy Inspector of School.
 The British government made Assamese the language of the court and the schools in 1873.
 The numbers of primary schools rose from 204 in 1871-72 to 1351 with an enrolment of 38182 in 1882-83 in Assam (Barpujari, 2007).
 After the Government of India Act of 1919, the government of Assam wanted to make primary education compulsory in the state.
 The government of Assam passed the Primary Education Act in 1926.
 For the spread of primary education the colonial rulers were motivated by a political and official objective in Assam.
 The government has taken various steps for the expansion of primary education after 1947 in Assam.